1jour1vin

 • Vermentino

-Aging potential of Costières de Nîmes wines
+Aging Potential of Costières de Nîmes Wines

-Although Costières de Nîmes rosé is the best-known wine in the AOP, it is by no means the only one.
+Although Costières de Nîmes rosé is the best-known wine from the AOP, it is by no means the only one.
 In fact, wine enthusiasts will be surprised to learn that the winery also produces reds and whites.

 Despite its exquisite flavor, Costières de Nîmes rosé is an alcoholic beverage best enjoyed young, just like its white counterpart.
-A red wine from the Costières de Nîmes appellation, on the other hand, can be cellared for 4 to 5 years.
+A red wine with the Costières de Nîmes appellation, on the other hand, can be cellared for 4 to 5 years.

 Characteristics of the Costières de Nîmes appellation